aumel/meteor-security-acl/README.md

 <a name="advanced-acl-concetps">
 ## Advanced ACL concepts

 SecurityAcl is based on the concept of an access control list (ACL).
 Every domain object instance in your application has exactly one associated ACL.
-The ACL records defines who can and can't work with that domain object.
+An ACL defines who can and can't work with that domain object.

 <a name="object-identities">
 ### Object identities